 - The materials provide opportunities for differentiated instruction in the Facilitation Notes.
 The Differentiation Strategies section offers "Challenge Opportunities."
-For example, in Module 1, Topic 1, Lesson 4, the Challenge Opportunity states "Have students redesign Minh's model using the same fractions of 24 for unshaded and 35 for shaded portions." - Materials include teacher guidance for enrichment activities for students who have demonstrated proficiency in grade-level content and skill.
+For example, in Module 2, Topic 2, Lesson 1, the Challenge Opportunity states "Have students investigate the increase in the compound interest.
+Allow them to discover where the value comes from.
+For example, looking at the first two differences in the total value in a compound interest account, we can subtract them to get 81.60 80.00 = 1.60. \$1.60 is the additional interest on \$80.00." - Materials include teacher guidance for enrichment activities for students who have demonstrated proficiency in grade-level content and skill.
 Performance tasks are included to provide enrichment opportunities for students.
 The "Performance Task Overview" also includes guidance for when to give the task and the TEKS assessed on each task. - Materials provide teacher guidance for extension activities in the Course and Implementation Guide.
-Guidance in the differentiation subheading states "to support gifted and talented students or any student who is showing proficiency in a standard and is ready for a challenge and/or extension to differentiate instruction by: using embedded Differentiation Strategies labeled as Challenge Opportunities; utilizing the Extension section of the Skills Practice; scaffolding up the academic glossary by encouraging students to apply the terminology across disciplines and real-world applications; [and] using alternative grouping strategies" - Materials include teacher guidance for extension activities for students who have demonstrated proficiency in grade-level content and skill.
+Guidance in the differentiation subheading states "to support gifted and talented students or any student who is showing proficiency in a standard and is ready for a challenge and/or extension to differentiate instruction by: using embedded Differentiation Strategies labeled as Challenge Opportunities; utilizing the Extension section of the Skills Practice; scaffolding up the academic glossary by encouraging students to apply the terminology across disciplines and real-world applications; [and] using alternative grouping strategies." - Materials include teacher guidance for extension activities for students who have demonstrated proficiency in grade-level content and skill.
 The "Assessment Scoring Guide -Response to Student Performance" includes recommendations for teachers to challenge students.
-Each of these challenges asks teachers to "extend student knowledge." - The Grade 6 Assessments Teacher Edition includes guidance for interpreting student performance.
-For example, Module 1, Topic 1, End of Topic Assessment Scoring Guide, states "to challenge students" with question 9, and they should "Extend student knowledge with the Skills Practice Extension Set V." The materials include guidance for enrichment activities.
-The Performance Tasks, after certain modules/topics, "cover selected priority TEKS content from the course.
-These tasks include a rubric that you can utilize to assess individual or class depth of understanding as aligned to the TEKS." - Materials include teacher guidance for enrichment activities for students who have demonstrated proficiency in grade-level content and skills.
-The Skills Practice Guide encourages teachers to consider using "some students that have achieved proficiency of the skills for a particular lesson or have already completed the Skills Practice assigned to them, as leaders of a specific group and/or station to help support their peers.
+Each of these challenges asks teachers to "extend student knowledge." - The Grade 7 Assessments Teacher Edition includes guidance for interpreting student performance.
+For example, Module 1, Topic 2, End of Topic Assessment Scoring Guide, states for teachers "to challenge students" with questions 3 and 6, they should "Extend student knowledge with the Skills Practice Extension Set III."
+The materials include guidance for enrichment activities.
+The "Performance Tasks," after certain modules/topics, "cover selected priority TEKS content from the course.
+These tasks include a rubric that you can utilize to assess individual or class depth of understanding as aligned to the TEKS."

+• Materials include teacher guidance for enrichment activities for students who have demonstrated proficiency in grade-level content and skills.
+The "Grade 7 Skills Practice Guide" encourages teachers to consider using "some students that have achieved proficiency of the skills for a particular lesson or have already completed the Skills Practice assigned to them, as leaders of a specific group and/or station to help support their peers.
 This strategy helps students who need extra support while also developing the capacity of the students who provide assistance."